Forest of Bowland 2015-2016

 Not lost, but exploring…

 On Saturday 12 March 2016 we had the most amazing Very Special Meeting.
 The Senior Explorers, helped by the fantastic Wild Rumpus and 240 Club Members, came together at Gisburn Forest on a quest to discover the whereabouts of our founder, the renowned, but somewhat eccentric, Gertrude Fulshaw-Smythe.
 Read all about the day in our Field Report.
-Let's just say our members - did have the wits and fortitude to help solve the mystery!
 See who joined us for this expedition by viewing the Roll of Honour.
-You can also read the day's Field Report.

 The Bowland Explorers Club on Tour

 Lady Shonarella, Gladstone, Senior (Chaotic) Explorer Cath, Senior Explorers Melanie and Nick, James the Boy Explorer (or Sherpa James depending on whether he has shaved or not), Sophie and Stephie – Girl Explorers Extraordinaire, and Calvin the Camera (the Club’s official photographer) have had a wonderful time meeting hundreds of people eager to share the joy of exploring in Bowland.
 We know that these new explorers will go on many an expedition of their own and will always proceed with curiousity!